Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay

-Reviewing the literature \cite{Sekihara:2015qqa, Kaiser:1995eg, Oset:1997it, Ramos:2002xh, Garcia-Recio:2003ejq, Gamermann:2011mq, Nishibuchi:2023acl, Nishibuchi:2022zfo, Nishibuchi:2023nvi} one can note that all the models based only on a leading interaction term in the potential, the so called Weinberg-Tomozawa term, see eq. (\ref{eq:Vij}), although can dynamically generate two poles, but the features of those could not reproduce the experimental masses and widths of $\Xi(1620)$ and $\Xi(1690)$ at the same time.
+Reviewing the literature \cite{Sekihara:2015qqa, Kaiser:1995eg, Oset:1997it, Ramos:2002xh, Garcia-Recio:2003ejq, Gamermann:2011mq, Nishibuchi:2023acl, Nishibuchi:2022zfo, Nishibuchi:2023nvi} one can note that all the models based on just a leading interaction term in the potential, the so called Weinberg-Tomozawa term, see Eq.~(\ref{eq:Vij}), can dynamically generate two poles, the features of which cannot reproduce the experimental masses and widths of the $\Xi(1620)$ and the $\Xi(1690)$ at the same time.
 Furthermore, the width of the $\Xi(1690)$ remains always rather small, around a few MeV.
-And our calculations do also show all these features.

-In principle, the $\Xi(1620)$ resonance can be reproduced very well \cite{Nishibuchi:2023acl, Nishibuchi:2022zfo, Nishibuchi:2023nvi}, but only allowing some of the subtracting constants to take unnatural-size values.
+Consistently, our calculations also show all these features.
+In some cases the $\Xi(1620)$ resonance can be reproduced very well \cite{Nishibuchi:2023acl, Nishibuchi:2022zfo, Nishibuchi:2023nvi}, but only allowing some of the subtracting constants to take unnatural-sized values.

-This limitations can be overcame, if one takes into consideration also the s- and u-channel Born diagrams and the NLO contribution, as it was done in \cite{Feijoo:2023wua,Magas:2024mba,Sarti:2023wlg}, where both $\Xi(1620)$ and $\Xi(1690)$ are well reproduced by the model.
+These limitations can be overcome if one also takes into consideration the s- and u-channel Born diagrams and the NLO contribution, as it was done in \cite{Feijoo:2023wua,Magas:2024mba,Sarti:2023wlg}, where the properties of both $\Xi(1620)$ and $\Xi(1690)$ resonances are well reproduced by the model.

-We proceed now to discuss the results for the vector meson baryon interaction, where we construct the model VB 1 in a similar way as to the model PB 1, i. e. using a regularisation scale of $\mu=1000~{\rm MeV}$ and requesting that our loop function, regularized via dimensional regularization, for each channel should have the same value at the threshold as that computed with cut-off $\Lambda=800~{\rm MeV}$.
+We proceed now to discuss the results for the vector meson baryon interaction, where we construct the model VB1 in a similar way as to the model PB1, i. e. using a regularisation scale of $\mu=1000~{\rm MeV}$ and requesting that our loop function, regularized via dimensional regularization, for each channel should have the same value at the threshold as that computed with cut-off $\Lambda=800~{\rm MeV}$.
 Using this model we produce the amplitude displayed in Fig. \ref{fig:VBM1}, which has two poles with properties listed in Table \ref{Tab:VBlight}.
 Note that each of these states forms a degenerate spin-parity doublet with $J^\pi=\frac{1}{2}^-$, $J^\pi=\frac{3}{2}^-$, since they are produced from the interaction of a vector meson $(J^\pi=1^-)$ an a baryon $(J^\pi=\frac{1}{2}^+)$ in s-wave.